Romance in the Rain: Supporting cast

 One of Zhenhua's officers and most trusted person, Li Zhengde is also a retired soldier and living a quiet life in Shanghai.
 Originally he was an assistant to the Lu family, Li Zhengde and his family left after discovering Keyun's pregnancy.
 For several years, Li Zhengde and his family were financially assisted by Yiping's mother, Wenpei, despite her own financial difficulty.
-Later Yiping takes a job as a songstress in "Grand Shanghai" nightclub to support the family of Li Zhengde as well as herself and her mother.
+Later Yiping takes a job as a singer in "Grand Shanghai" nightclub to support the family of Li Zhengde as well as herself and her mother.